RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 **persistent key-value configurations**.
 It's heavily inspired by the [Mynewt Config subsystem](https://mynewt.apache.org/latest/os/modules/config/config.html)

-The Registry interacts with RIOT modules via Registry Handlers, and with non-volatile storage devices via Storage Facilities.
-This way the functionality if the Registry is independent of the functionality of the module or storage device.
+The RIOT Registry interacts with RIOT modules via [Registry Handlers](#31-Registry-handlers), and with non-volatile storage devices via [Storage Facilities](#32-Storage-facilities).
+This way the functionality if the RIOT Registry is independent of the functionality of the module or storage device.

 <img src="./files/rdm-draft-alamos-lanzieri-runtime-configuration-architecture/riot-registry-diagram.svg" />